patravishek/repomind/README.md

 > Status: early MVP.
 The tool currently supports:
 > - Building a simple index of your repo files.
+> - Optionally building an embedding index for semantic search.
-> - Asking questions that use file-path-based context from that index.
+> - Asking questions that use repo context from file paths or embeddings.

 ---